Regenerative Travel vs Eco Tourism — What's the Difference, and Why It Matters

 The future of travel: Regeneration

 Regeneration is the natural next step of sustainability.
 We hope Canopi will be the driving force of this shift.
-So If you’re curious, hopeful, and ready to travel with purpose - come join the early wave of regenerative travellers.
+So if you're curious, hopeful, and ready to travel with purpose — come join the early wave of regenerative travellers.

 This is your invitation.